SioKCronin/website/content/_index.md

 I am a software engineer with a love for machine learning, data engineering, and mathematics.
-I began my career researching early cognitive development at Harvard University/Harvard Medical School, and then spent several years conducting independent embodied cognition research before transitioning to machine learning research and engineering in 2016.
+I began my career researching early cognitive development at Harvard University/Harvard Medical School, and then spent several years managing organizations in the culture sectore before transitioning to machine learning research and software engineering in 2016.
 I have since contracted at two AI startups, collaborated on open source swarm intelligence projects, including SwarmOpt and PySwarms, and was a 2018 Insight Data Engineering Fellow.